 SMALL BUSINESS GRANT SCHEME FUNDING - BUSINESSES PAYING LITTLE OR NO BUSINESS RATES

-To support businesses that pay little or no business rates due to Small Business Rate Relief (SBRR) or Rural Rate Relief (RRR), the government will provide funding for local authorities in England.
-This measure will provide a one-off grant of £10,000 to around 700,000 businesses currently eligible for SBRR or RRR, to help meet their ongoing business costs.
+To support businesses that pay little or no business rates due to Small Business Rate Relief (SBRR), Rural Rate Relief (RRR), or tapered relief, the government will provide funding for local authorities in England.
+This measure will provide a one-off grant of £10,000 to around 700,000 businesses currently eligible for SBRR or RRR as of 11 March, to help meet their ongoing business costs.

 SUPPORT SPECIFICALLY FOR RETAIL, HOSPITALITY AND LEISURE BUSINESSES